Menu

 Example / Use Case

-Create Robots.txt for E-commerce Site
+Create Robots.txt for E-commerce Website

 Input

-Domain: mystore.com | Block: /admin, /cart, /checkout | Allow: /products, /blog | Include Sitemap: yes
+Domain: mystore.com | Block: /admin, /cart, /checkout, /search | Allow: /products, /blog | Include Sitemap: yes

 Output